epfl-ada/ada-2020-project-milestone-p3-p3_chic/README.md

 ### Abstract

 While the paper focused on the linguistic harbingers of betrayal, we would like to study the effectiveness of betrayal, as a strategy in the Diplomacy online game.
 Does betraying your allies improve your odds of winning?
 To conduct our analysis, we will use a new dataset corresponding to an MySQL database including more than 21’000 games.
-Using the same method as the authors from the original paper, we will detect players that betrayed their allies and how many times they did so during a game.
+Using the same definition of relationships as the the original paper, we will detect players that betrayed their allies and how many times they did so during a game.
 We will also study how being betrayed influences the behavior of the victim during the rest of the game.
-Our project will therefore take the analysis one step further than the paper by looking at what happens after the betrayal.
+Our project will therefore take the analysis one step further than the paper by looking at what happens after the betrayal, while our paper focused on what happened before.
 Even though the dataset comes from an online strategy game, we believe that the uncovered patterns could provide interesting insights on the impact of betrayal in real-life relationships.

 ### Research Questions